Scotland Flag - the legend of St Andrew

 The ‘cross-in-the-sky’ legend is specifically located at Athelstaneford, away out in the rich fields of East Lothian, near Haddington.
 A saltire (or is The Saltire?) always flies there and, if you are reverent about such things, you can visit this little place on your way back from your East Lothian tour from Edinburgh.

-The exciting politics of Scotland, with its Independence Referendum in 2014 and the General Election of 2015, ensured the Scotland flag was much in evidence.
+The interesting politics of Scotland, with its Independence Referendum back in 2014, ensured the Scotland flag was much in evidence at that time of hope and excitement.
 Pictured here is a whole bunch of them, going down Edinburgh’s Royal Mile, with the High Kirk of St Giles in the background.

 So that’s the gist of the story of the iconic Scottish banner – except for the other Scottish flag, the Lion Rampant, associated with the pretty groovy King William ‘the Lion’ of Scotland, one of the more successful of the Scottish kings.
 (Follow that link for a list of kings.)